chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

 ## Banner

 The **Banner** displays custom content at the top of every page in Chef Automate, including the sign-in page.
 Use it to add a message, warning, or instructions to Chef Automate users.
-The Banner can display only one message, warning or instruction throughout the interface.
+The banner can display only one message, warning or instruction throughout the interface.

 An example banner: